alptugo/me407_RateGyro/README.md

-This is the software part of our ME407 project.
+This is the software part of our [ME407](http://courses.me.metu.edu.tr/courses/me407/) project on Middle East Technical University.